Find Grad Schools

 11% Women

-Ohio State University - Main Campus comes in at #2 on our list of the most popular colleges offering doctor's degrees in CE.
+The 2nd most popular school in the country for ce majors who are seeking their doctor's degree is Ohio State University - Main Campus.
 Roughly 61,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,018 per year, while in-state graduate students, on average, pay $11,560 per year.
-During the 2020-2021 academic year, 28 people received their doctor's degree in CE from Ohio State.
+The average in-state tuition for full-time undergraduates is $11,525 per year, while in-state graduate students, on average, pay $12,092 per year.
+During the most recent year for which we have data, 28 people received their doctor's degree in ce from Ohio State.
+Of these students, 11% were women and 7% were members of underrepresented racial-ethnic groups.

 20 Yearly Graduations

-University of South Florida - Main Campus comes in at #3 on our list of the most popular colleges offering doctor's degrees in CE.
+University of South Florida - Main Campus is the 3rd most popular school in the nation for students seeking a doctor's degree in ce.
 Roughly 50,600 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,559 per year, while in-state graduate students, on average, pay $8,350 per year.
-The CE program at University of South Florida - Main Campus awarded 20 doctor's degrees during the 2020-2021 school year.
-Around 20% of these students were from an underrepresented racial-ethnic group, and 25% were women.
+During the most recent year for which we have data, 20 people received their doctor's degree in ce from USF Tampa.
+About 8% of this group were women, and 15% were students from an underrepresented racial-ethnic group.

 #4